Go to content

 • Establishing a safe environment in which children can learn and develop.

-• Ensuring that all staff receive appropriate training, guidance and support to undertake the effective safeguarding of children.
+• Ensuring that all staff receive appropriate training, guidance and support to undertake the effective safeguarding of children (including emotion coaching and trauma informed methods).

 • Raising awareness of child protection issues and equipping children with the skills needed to keep them safe.
 Pupils are taught about safeguarding as a part of the national curriculum through Online Safety, PSHE, RHSE and Religious Education.